Download eBooks & Wiring Diagrams (FREE)

 Example: For our van, our minimum solar size was 300W.
 But we decided to install more and went with 360W of solar instead.
 This was 20% larger than the recommended minimum.

-6. Decide Number Of Solar Panels
+Step 7: Decide the Number of Solar Panels

 In Step 4, you must enter how many solar panels you plan to install on your camper van.
 This is why, in Step 3, we recommend finalizing a solar array wattage that is a multiple of 100, 160, 180, or 200.